robbelouwet/masterthesis-forkskinny/libs/forkskinny-c/README.md

 ## Implementation details
 - The tweakey keys computation is separate for each tweakey TK1, TK2, TK3.
 This requires more memory but speeds up the primitive when used in a mode where only parts of the tweakey change.
 - Round constants are integrated into the key keys
-- In the implementation, the forkcipher legs are swapped with respect to the formal definition in the paper, i.e. the left leg in the paper corresponds to the right leg in the code, etc.
+- In the implementation, the forkcipher legs are swapped with respect to the formal definition in the paper, i.e. the C1 leg in the paper corresponds to the C0 leg in the code, etc.

 ## License
 This code is licensed under the MIT license.